D8ATech/blog/pages/projects/index.md

-# The project that I created while leaning JavaScript
+# The projects that I created while leaning JavaScript